CrushSuite/crush-suite-sdk/README.md

 ```

 ## Usage
+CrushSuite SDK includes two packages, `core` and `react`, depending on your needs.
+The core package includes helpers to create a client instance, and easily leverage all available CrushSuite APIs in a Node.js environment.

+The React package includes helpers and components for managing customer and compliance information, UI for common needs, and tools to facilitate compliance checks.

+### Core
 ***NOTE: All API requests should originate from a server.
 Do not expose your CrushSuite API keys to the client***

+Import from either the root package, or `crush-suite-sdk/core`

 To make an API request, first instantiate a client using your API keys, eg: